Reds vs. Diamondbacks Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Jonathan India, Corbin Carroll and others in the Cincinnati Reds-Arizona Diamondbacks matchup at Great American Ball Park on Friday at 7:10 PM ET.
+Player prop bet options for Jonathan India, Corbin Carroll and others are listed when the Cincinnati Reds host the Arizona Diamondbacks at Great American Ball Park on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!